Yellen: We have plan in place in case more banks fail

 In a speech to the American Bankers Association, Yellen discusses the government's emergency rescue of SVB and Signature Bank's depositors — and says similar action could be taken in the event of a bank run.

-"The steps we took were not focused on aiding specific banks or classes of banks," Yellen said.
+"The steps we took were not focused on aiding specific banks or classes of banks," Yellen will say according to her prepared remarks.
 "Our intervention was necessary to protect the broader U.S. banking system.
 And similar actions could be warranted if smaller institutions suffer deposit runs that pose the risk of contagion."

-Her comments are likely to reassure depositors and Wall Street investors and come as the government and the nation's top bankers rush to contain the worst banking crisis in 15 years.
+Her comments are aimed at reassuring depositors and Wall Street investors as the government and the nation's top bankers rush to contain the worst banking crisis in 15 years.

+"The situation is stabilizing," Yellen is expected to say.
+"And the U.S. banking system remains sound.
+The Fed facility and discount window lending are working as intended to provide liquidity to the banking system.
+Aggregate deposit outflows from regional banks have stabilized."

 The collapse of Silicon Valley Bank sent a shockwave across the global financial system earlier this month.
 And fears about the stability of midsize regional U.S. banks have shaken the banking sector.